 The Deutsches Theater in Berlin is a theatrical institution with a permanent and highly-acclaimed ensemble.
 Behind its classical façade, the Deutsches Theater building on Schumannstraße is home to three stages: the main stage, built in 1850, with its intimate auditorium that seats 600; the 'Kammerspiele', established by Max Reinhardt in 1906 for modern drama, which holds some 230 spectators; and the Box, a compact black box located in the Kammerspiele foyer, which opened in 2006.
 With seating for 80, it's the venue for theatre that is up-close and personal, featuring new scripts and topical themes.
 The Deutsches Theater repertoire comprises some 50 productions.
 Each season the DT celebrates some 30 premieres – around twelve on the main stage and eight in the Kammerspiele.

 Signature productions, ongoing collaborations with established and up-and-coming directors, and faith in the abilities of his spirited and talented ensemble: these are the cornerstones of Ulrich Khuon’s artistic concept for the Deutsches Theater.
-Khuon has brought on board directors with distinctive directing styles, including: Brit Bartkowiak, Jan Bosse, Sebastian Hartmann, Stephan Kimmig, Tilmann Köhler, Andreas Kriegenburg, Martin Laberenz, Daniela Löffner, Stefan Pucher and Jette Steckel.
+Khuon has brought on board directors with distinctive directing styles, including: Brit Bartkowiak, Jan Bosse, Sebastian Hartmann, Stephan Kimmig, Tilmann Köhler, Bastian Kraft, Andreas Kriegenburg, Martin Laberenz, Daniela Löffner, René Pollesch, Christopher Rüping and Jette Steckel.

-The DT ensemble includes well-known actresses and actors such as Maren Eggert, Christoph Franken, Corinna Harfouch, Alexander Khuon, Ulrich Matthes, Bernd Moss, Anja Schneider, Barbara Schnitzler, Bernd Stempel und Regine Zimmermann.
+The DT ensemble includes well-known actresses and actors such as Maren Eggert, Christoph Franken, Corinna Harfouch, Alexander Khuon, Ulrich Matthes, Bernd Moss, Anja Schneider, Sophie Rois, Bernd Stempel and Regine Zimmermann.